Updated on 2023-01-10 GMT+08:00

 After you create a topic, you must add subscriptions to the topic and confirm the subscriptions.
 For details, see Simple Message Notification User Guide.

-1. In the left navigation pane, choose Resource Compliance.
+1. In the navigation pane on the left, choose Resource Compliance.

-2. In the middle of the page, click Add Assignment.
-On the displayed Configure Basic Details page, select a policy, specify Assignment Name and Description, and click Next.
+2. In the middle of the page, click Add Rule.
+On the displayed Configure Basic Details page, select a policy, specify Rule Name and Description, and click Next.

 For details about parameter settings, see Table 1.